-Each share of Series A and B Preferred Stock is convertible by the holders into common stock of the Company at any time after the date of issuance.
-The number of shares of common stock that would be received upon conversion is determined by dividing \$2.39 by the Series A conversion price and \$5.43 by the Series B conversion price (original issue price subject to adjustments as specified in the Company's Certificate of Incorporation) in effect at the time of conversion.
-In addition, upon conversion, the holder of each share of Series A or B Preferred Stock will receive cash in an amount equal to all dividends declared but unpaid and any and all other amounts owing with respect to the Series A or B Preferred Stock.
-As of June 30, 2005, no Series A or B Preferred Stock was converted (see Note 8).
+Each share of Series A and B Preferred Stock was convertible by the holders into common stock of the Company at any time after the date of issuance.
+The number of shares of common stock that would be received upon conversion would have been determined by dividing \$2.39 by the Series A conversion price and \$5.43 by the Series B conversion price (original issue price subject to adjustments as specified in the Company's Certificate of Incorporation) in effect at the time of conversion.
+In addition, upon conversion, the holder of each share of Series A or B Preferred Stock would have received cash in an amount equal to all dividends declared but unpaid and any and all other amounts owing with respect to the Series A or B Preferred Stock.
+Upon the closing of the Company's initial public offering, all of the 6,012,020 outstanding shares of preferred stock were converted into 6,012,020 shares of common stock, as discussed above in Note 3.

-The holders of at least two-thirds of the then issued and outstanding shares of Series A or a majority of the then issued and outstanding shares of Series B Preferred Stock may cause the Company, beginning on June 6, 2007, and on each of the first and second anniversaries thereof, to redeem from the holders of the Series A or B Preferred Stock at a price equal to the original Series A or B Preferred Stock purchase price plus all declared or accrued but unpaid dividends and an amount equal to 15% per annum (by simple interest calculation) of the original Series A or B per share purchase price from the date of May 25, 2001 (Series A) and June 6, 2002 (Series B), through and until the redemption date.
-The 15% rate is payable only if the Series A or B Preferred Stock is converted prior to redemption, no amount is due for the 15% rate.
-Pursuant to their terms, the Series A and B Preferred Stock converted into shares of common stock on a one-for-one basis upon completion of the initial public offering in which the Company received gross proceeds of at least \$35,000,000.
-The preferred stock will be converted to common stock on the initial public offering date, the carrying amount of the preferred stock will be reclassified to common stock.
-There will be no gain or loss recognized, and the amounts accrued in prior periods for the 15% return will not be reversed.
+The holders of at least two-thirds of the then issued and outstanding shares of Series A or a majority of the then issued and outstanding shares of Series B Preferred Stock may have caused the Company, beginning on June 6, 2007, and on each of the first and second anniversaries thereof, to redeem from the holders of the Series A or B Preferred Stock at a price equal to the original Series A or B Preferred Stock purchase price plus all declared or accrued but unpaid dividends and an amount equal to 15% per annum (by simple interest calculation) of the original Series A or B per share purchase price from the date of May 25, 2001 (Series A) and June 6, 2002 (Series B), through and until the redemption date.
+The 15% rate was payable only if the Series A or B Preferred Stock was redeemed.
+Since the Series A and B Preferred Stock were converted prior to redemption, no amount was due for the 15% rate.
+Pursuant to their terms, the Series A and B Preferred Stock converted into shares of common stock on a one-for-one basis upon completion of the initial public offering since the Company received gross proceeds of at least \$35,000,000.
+The preferred stock was converted to common stock on the initial public offering date and the carrying amount of the preferred stock was reclassified to common stock.
+There was no gain or loss recognized, and the amounts accrued in prior periods for the 15% return were not reversed.

-Increases in the cumulative Series A preferred stock, as shown in the accompanying balance sheets, for the 15% rate is approximately \$195,900 for the three months ended June 30, 2005 and 2004, respectively and \$391,900 for the six months ended June 30, 2005 and 2004, respectively.
-Increases in the Series B preferred stock, as shown in the accompanying balance sheets, for the 15% rate is approximately \$780,400 for the three months ended June 30, 2005 and 2004, respectively and \$1,560,700 for the six months ended June 30, 2005 and 2004, respectively.
+Increases in the cumulative Series A preferred stock, included in the accompanying financial statements, for the 15% rate was \$76,197 and \$195,935 for the three months ended September 30, 2005 and 2004, respectively, and \$468,069 and \$587,805 for the nine months ended September 30, 2005 and 2004, respectively.
+Increases in the Series B preferred stock, included in the accompanying financial statements, for the 15% rate was \$303,472 and \$780,357 for the three months ended September 30, 2005 and 2004, respectively, and \$1,864,185 and \$2,341,068 for the nine months ended September 30, 2005 and 2004, respectively.